 The IRS will accept an offer in compromise in only three situations

 - There's some doubt as to whether the IRS can collect the tax bill from you, now or in the foreseeable future.
 The IRS calls this "doubt as to collectibility."

 - Due to exceptional circumstances, payment of your full tax bill would cause an "economic hardship" or would be "unfair" or "inequitable."

 - There is doubt as to whether the tax liability assessed is correct, called "doubt as to liability."

 The IRS recommends you use its online pre-qualifer tool to determine whether you are eligible to make an offer in compromise.
 (To learn more, see Using an Offer in Compromise to Settle a Tax Bill.)

 Charging Income Tax Debt to a Credit Card

-If you cannot pay the IRS taxes you owe, the IRS will encourage you to charge the extra amount on your credit card.
+If you can't pay the IRS taxes you owe, the IRS might encourage you to charge the extra amount on your credit card.
 This may be a bad idea, because the interest on your credit card will probably be a lot higher than the interest and penalties the IRS will charge if you reach an agreement with them.

 Using Bankruptcy to Discharge or Help Pay Your Tax Debt